violapterinblog/violapterinblog.github.io/_posts/files/2020-08-09-categories.md

 # Genre Tags

-- Fancy files
+- Fastidious files

-Valuable information, data, or source material.
+Valuable data or source material.

+- Novel notices

+Useful information.

 - Anamolous answers

-General response on problems of sciences and humanities.
+Response on problems of sciences and humanities of more general nature.

 - Quaint quests

-More involved investigations about life, sciences, or humanities, and tentative answers.
+More involved investigations about life, sciences, or humanities.

 - Esoteric expositions

-Somewhat original presentation or derivation of results of mathematics or sciences.
+Somewhat creative presentation or derivation of results of mathematics or sciences.

 - Deep diversions